-In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.
+In this tutorial, we are using Velero to back up and restore an OVHcloud Managed Kubernetes cluster.

-Velero is an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources.
-It can be used for backing up volumes, but we don’t support this usage, please look at our Backing Up Persistent Volumes using Stash tutorial for our recommended alternative.
+Velero is an open source tool to safely back up and restore, perform disaster recovery, and migrate Kubernetes cluster resources.

-We are using our Public Cloud’s Swift Object Storage with the Swift S3 API as storage backend for Velero.
-Velero uses the S3 protocol to store the cluster backups on a S3 compatible object storage.
+For cluster configuration backup, we are using our Public Cloud’s Swift Object Storage with the Swift S3 API as the storage backend for Velero.
+Velero uses the S3 protocol to store the cluster backups on an S3 compatible object storage.

 Before you begin